Queer, Questioning, and Allied Mentor Program (QQAMP)

-If you wish to apply to be a mentee, submit a QQAMP Mentee Application.
-Please note, the application you submit is confidential and will only be read by the QQAMP Head Mentors and the mentor(s) you are matched with.
-Anyone at any of the Claremont Colleges can apply to be a mentee.
+If you wish to apply to be a mentee, submit a QQMP Mentee Application.
+Please note, the application you submit is confidential and will only be read by the QQMP Head Mentors and the mentor(s) you are matched with.
+Any 7C student of The Claremont Colleges can apply to be a mentee.

 Thank you and we look forward to meeting you all!